worldcoin/hubble-commander/README.md

 * `make start-geth-locally:` - start a new instance of Go-Ethereum node
 * `make setup-geth` - create and run a Docker container with Go-Ethereum node
 * `make update-contracts` - update the `hubble-contracts` git submodule
+* `make deploy` - deploys the smart contracts and generates `chain-spec.yaml` file required for running the commander
-* `make run` - run the compiled binary
+* `make run` - run the compiled binary with `start` flag
-* `make run-prune` - clean database and run the compiled binary
+* `make run-prune` - clean database and run the compiled binary with `start` flag
 * `make run-dev` - run-prune without transaction signature validation
 * `make lint` - run linter
 * `make test` - run all tests unit tests